-Claim support is a very useful tool for increasing consumer awareness of your product as well as increasing sales.
+Claim support can offer a very useful way to increase consumer awareness of your product, as well as increasing sales.
 Consumer endorsements of your products can mean the difference between shoppers picking your product off the shelf or choosing that of a competitor.

 There are two main types of claim support; product claims and competitive claims.
 Product claims will highlight the strengths of your products, for example, “8 out of 10 people thought this product tasted delicious”.
 Competitive claims compare your products to benchmark samples, for example, “84% of people thought that this product tasted better than the leading brand”.